lenaviz/USDA-Retail-Market-Data-Trends-2022-2024/README.md

 The USDA tracks promotions from both large national chains (e.g., Walmart, Kroger, Safeway) and regional or independent supermarkets, depending on who publishes ads that week.

-I have seperated the datasets by regions.
-In each dataset for a partiuclar commidity, you will notice that each row in the dataset reflects **one product commodity** in **one region** for **one week**, and includes the following price fields:
+The datasets are organized by commodity type, with each commodity stored in its own folder on GitHub.
+Within each folder, you’ll find six regional datasets: one for each selected U.S. region.
+In every dataset, each row represents a single product variety in one region, reported for one week.
+These rows include the following pricing fields:

 # Price Fields Explained:
 * Min Price (price_min): The lowest advertised price for a specific product in the region during the week